 What office do I call for more information about my bill?

-Students and families can contact the Office of the Bursar via e-mail at email@example.com or by telephone at (724) 357-2207.
+Students and families can contact the Office of Student Billing via email at firstname.lastname@example.org or by telephone at 724-357-2207.

 Students who are required (music majors) or choose to take music ensemble credits will have to pay more—correct?

 Not necessarily.
-Starting in fall 2016, the Music Department may, at their discretion, allow students to enroll in 0-credit ensembles should the student’s credit load for the semester be 12 credits or greater.
+The Music Department may, at their discretion, allow students to enroll in zero-credit ensembles should the student’s credit load for the semester be 12 credits or greater.
 If there is no credit earned with the ensemble, the student does not pay, but will be recognized as participating in the ensemble in terms of academic requirements for the major.

 I am an incoming resident freshman.
 Will I qualify for the IUP Grant?